rzachariah/bioalign/README.md

 - **compute**: python compute server
 - **bdd**: BDD tests

+## Doctrine
+In this repo we practice sustainable development: every commit should leave the codebase in a state ready to accept new work.

+We prefer small evolutionary changes to large revolutionary changes.

+We build small services that do one thing well--i.e. microservices.

 ## Run it locally
 docker-compose allows us to build and run the application in one command
 ```